SuryaVegesna27/SuryaVegesna27/README.md

-### 🛠️ Data Engineer | 🏗️ AI Infrastructure | 📊 MS in Data Science and Analytics @ GSU
+### 🛠️ AI Data Engineer | 🏗️ AI Infrastructure | 📊 MS in Data Science and Analytics @ GSU

 **About Me:**

-I am a **Data Engineer** currently working at **Medlytix**, where I focus on transforming fragmented raw data into scalable, production-ready infrastructure.
+I am a **AI Data Engineer** currently working at **Medlytix**, where I focus on transforming fragmented raw data into scalable, production-ready infrastructure.

-My philosophy is simple: **"Most data problems don't fail because of models, they fail because the data foundation isn't built to scale."**

 Previously, I worked as a Research Data Scientist building Marketing Mix Models and NLP solutions.
 Today, I bridge the gap between complex data infrastructure and actionable AI.
 I build systems that are production-ready, maintainable, and aligned with real business needs.